A Dissipatively Stabilized Mott Insulator of Photons: Stabilization of a Mott insulator

 In Fig.~\ref{fig:4_mott}\textbf{c} we plot the time dynamics of all lattice sites in the Hubbard chain as the Mott state is filled from vacuum, at the optimal driving parameter (indicated with yellow star in Fig.~\ref{fig:4_mott}\textbf{b}.).
 The initial filling dynamics reveal near-ballistic propagation of injected photons after they enter the lattice from the stabilizer, consistent with the dispersion of a localized wavepacket continuously injected at the stabilized site that undergoes quantum tunneling in the lattice.
+We observe light-cone-like transport~\cite{Cheneau2012} at a speed of approximately $2J\approx 78\,\textrm{sites}/{\mu\textrm{s}}$ ($13\,\textrm{ns}/\textrm{site}$).
+In comparison, the single site refilling time at these Mott driving parameters (Fig.~\ref{fig:3_onesite}\textbf{e}) is about $45\,\textrm{ns}$ and remains relatively uniform over the lattice bandwidth of $4J$.
+It is natural to ask how our dissipatively prepared Mott state relates to the corresponding one in an isolated system at equilibrium.
+Fundamentally, this is a question of the timescales between thermalization within the system and interaction with the reservoir.
+In future work, we can measure density-density correlations or entanglement~\cite{Islam2015} to compare the dissipatively prepared Mott insulator to an equilibrium Mott insulator at finite temperature, as well as investigate how the stabilized wavefunctions vary with distance from the stabilizer.